-As busy parents of young children, we are under constant pressure from others and ourselves to do the right thing.
-We get advice about whether we should start gymnastics, or is it too early, should we start formal instrument lessons, or sign up for sports, dance class, academics… you know how it is; and before we know it, our lives are filled as we rush our children from one important activity to another.
+As busy parents of young children, we are under constant pressure to do the right thing.
+We get advice about EVERYTHING—should we start gymnastics, or is it too early, should we start formal instrument lessons, or sign up for sports, dance class, academics… – and before we know it, our lives are filled as we rush our children from one important activity to another.

-When children reach elementary school, they are required to listen… the ability to focus, listen and pay attention are all predictors of future academic success.
+But when children reach elementary school, they have to listen – the ability to focus, listen and pay attention are all predictors of future academic success.

 Listening Skills are Important for Academic Success

 In this fast-paced, multi-tasking world, our senses are overwhelmed with the sounds and stimuli of life.
-We live with constant noise and never give ourselves the chance to simply listen; intently, deliberately, with focus and purpose.
+We live with constant noise and rarely give ourselves the chance to simply listen; intently, deliberately, with focus and purpose.
 When children reach elementary school, they need to be able to listen; with focus, purpose and to pay attention.
-A great deal of information is delivered to children in this way, and the ability to focus, listen and pay attention are all predictors of future academic success.
+So much information is delivered to children in this way, and the ability to focus, listen and pay attention are all predictors of future academic success.

-Each Listen Together Podcast is 10–15 minutes long and contains songs and a short story, centered on a theme.
-Your subscription gives you access to two Listen Together Podcasts each month which are available on the 2nd and 16th of the month.
+Each Listen Together Podcast is 14–19 minutes long and contains songs and a short story, centered on a theme.
+Your subscription gives you access to the whole podcast library.
+Currently there are 50 podcasts available, with more in the development stage.

 Benefits of early exposure to musical activities